 Physician Certified Electrophysiology Specialist (CEPS) Exams

-IBHRE's Board of Directors, at its annual meeting on May 9, 2018, made the decision that the Physician CEPS exam would be given every other year.
-The next exam date will be October 21, 2020.
+Note: IBHRE's Board of Directors, at its annual meeting on May 9, 2018, made the decision that the Physician CEPS exam would be given every other year.

 This examination assesses essential clinical knowledge and judgment in the broad domain of clinical cardiac electrophysiology and the diagnosis and treatment of patients who suffer from heart rhythm disorders.
 The exam will consist of 175 multiple-choice questions and is administered within a four and a half-hour time limit.